- Workouts for Runners

 You know when you're in the car-rider-pick-up line at your kid's school and you're buried, deep in the middle of the line (no way out) and your gas light comes on?
 Can you feel that panic?
 Probably makes you anxious just thinking about it.
 But after that initial fear passes, you remember that you have a few gallons left in the tank when the light comes on.
 So, you put the car in park and turn off the engine instead of idling.
 Knowing that little reserve is there, is very reassuring.
 The real fear is if you remember that the light came on several times the day before and you ignored it, and now you're not exactly sure how much gas you have left.
 Of course that's also the day your kid is running late and is the last one to make it out to the pick-up line.

-The thing to know is that you're body actually has more energy in reserve and even if you do dip into your fat stores (which by the way is a great source of fuel) more than likely you're not in danger of running out of steam.
+The thing to know is that you're body actually has more energy in reserve and more than likely you're not in danger of running out of steam.
 Now let me back up a step.
 You're not in danger if, and let me stress IF, you've trained and fueled properly.
 If you've carb-loaded prior to the marathon and you've been drinking water and/or sports drink and using gels periodically throughout the race to keep your glycogen stores stocked, then you can actually override your brain by telling it that you're okay.
 No really, you can actually talk your brain out of the self-preservation mode by reminding it that have the fuel you need to continue.
 The verbal reminder and self-talk will actually help reassure your brain that you're not in danger.
 Now on the flip side, if you haven't put in the training nor properly fueled or hydrated yourself prior to and during the race, then you need to heed the warnings and slow it down.

 Sunday, September 5, 2010